NCBI-Codeathons/bioed-2024-team-dayhoff/README.md

 # Project Summary
 Briefly describe the developed curriculum package.
 Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.

-Students will explore the structure and evolutionary relationships in the insulin receptor.
+Students will explore the structure and evolutionary relationships in the insulin receptor, while being introduced to the genetic basis of disease.

 Target Audience: Students that have successfully completed a majors level introductory biology course or equivalent.
 This exercise is intended to be completed as a guided case study completed in a 3 hour lab, distributed across lectures or hybrid between in person and self-directed work.